Zehntor/Comp2017---Yal2JVM/README.txt

 To perform the compilation to Jasmin: java -jar yal2jvm.jar <input-file.yal>

-To compile the jasmin file to Java bytecodes: java -jar jasmin.jar <input-file.j>
+To compile the Jasmin file to Java bytecodes: java -jar jasmin.jar <input-file.j>

 To execute the Java bytecodes: